 Generally speaking, stocks gain when there’s a perception that the company and its underlying products or services will perform well in the future.
 Positive news like financial results that beat expectations, partnerships with larger companies, strategic acquisitions, and new product launches can all be potential catalysts for a stock rally.

-Additionally, advances in technology, changes in laws that may drive consumer behavior, and industry-wide trends can also be factors in the rise of stocks.
-All of these events cause investors to become more confident in the ability of a company to generate strong returns.
-As investor confidence increases, so does the demand for shares which causes their prices to appreciate—leading to a stock rally.
+Technological advances, changes in laws that may drive consumer behavior, and industry-wide trends can also be factors in the rise of stocks.
+All of these events cause investors to become more confident in a company’s ability to generate strong returns.
+As investor confidence increases, so does the share demand, which causes their prices to appreciate—leading to a stock rally.

 Why do stock markets rally?

 Entire stock markets rally when there is a combination of positive economic news and investor sentiment.
-Rallies can be caused by various factors, such as positive economic data, rising corporate profits, improving economic forecasts, or even the expectation of future government policies that will benefit the market.
+Rallies can be caused by positive economic data, rising corporate profits, improving economic forecasts, or even the expectation of future government policies that will benefit the market.

 In addition, when governments worldwide are taking steps to stimulate the economy, global investors become more confident in the stock markets.
-A stimulus can lead to an increase in demand for equities and a corresponding rise in share prices, resulting in a market rally.
+A stimulus can lead to increased demand for equities and a corresponding rise in share prices, resulting in a market rally.

-The stance of central banks has an important role to play in the direction of the stock market and the power of the rally that fuels stock market price increases.
+The stance of central banks has an important role in the stock market’s direction and the rally’s power that fuels stock market price increases.
 A dovish federal reserve can be a key momentum driver in broad market rallies.

 How central banks make stock markets rally

 Stock markets rally because investors believe they are a better investment than alternatives such as treasuries, corporate bonds, or property.
-Low-interest rates mean low returns for treasuries or currencies, which means capital flows into stocks and real estate.
-When interest rates are high, that means company profits are impacted, and bonds and treasuries are preferential investments.
+Low interest rates mean low returns for treasuries or currencies, which means capital flows into stocks and real estate.
+High interest rates mean company profits are impacted, and bonds and treasuries are preferential investments.